Central High School (Aberdeen, South Dakota)

-The Thomas F. Kelley Theatre is the fine arts and multi-purpose venue.
-Golden Eagles Arena is the high school gymnasium that has hosted a number of South Dakota High School Activities Association state championship events.
-Clark Swisher Field is the outdoor athletic complex located on the Central High School Campus.
-This complex is an ongoing joint project between Northern State University, the Aberdeen Public Schools, and the City of Aberdeen.
+The Thomas F. Kelley Theater is the fine arts and multi-purpose venue.
+The Golden Eagles Arena and the gymnasium have hosted a number of South Dakota High School Activities Association state championship events.
+Golden Eagle Field is an outdoor football field located on the Central High School Campus.
 The complex hosts both university and high school events in football, soccer, and track.

 Central High School is committed to meeting all requirements under the No Child Left Behind Act and was honored with the Siemens Award for Advanced Placement achievement in math and science in 2008.
 This award is given to the top performing high school in the state of South Dakota.

 Central High School ACT scores beat both national and state averages.
 The staff consists of over 100 people.
 Central students may earn college credit through the Rising Scholars Program or one of the many Advanced Placement opportunities available.
 Central High School partners with the Hub Area Vocational School to offer a large number of vocational learning experiences.

 Athletics

-Central's mascot is the Golden Eagle.
-The school has a rich history of athletic success with athletic teams for boys' football, basketball, wrestling, track, cross-country, tennis, golf, and newly added soccer.
-Teams for girls include volleyball, basketball, track, cross country, gymnastics, tennis, golf, competitive cheer and dance, and soccer.
-Their football and soccer teams compete on Swisher Field which sits next to the high school.
+Central athletic teams are nicknamed the Golden Eagles.
+The school competes in boys' football, basketball, wrestling, track, cross-country, tennis, golf, and soccer.
+Girls compete in volleyball, basketball, track, cross country, gymnastics, tennis, golf, competitive cheer and dance, and soccer.